phetsims/phet-info/doc/phet-software-design-patterns.md

 Additional guidelines:

 (1) Create your options type by intersecting `SelfOptions` and the parent class’s options type. `SelfOptions` will contain options that are specific to your class.
+Document options in the Type, and not in the defaults in the constructor

 ```typescript
 // Our parent class is Path, whose options type is PathOptions.